bagnalla/holyc_mal/README.md

 The garbage collector uses a simple mark and sweep strategy with the global environment as the root.
-It requires some cooperation from other parts of the code: since we must allow garbage collection to run during evaluation of terms (e.g., when self-hosting, the main term never terminates), intermediate values not reachable from the global environment must be pushed onto a special GC stack to prevent them from being erroneously collected.
+It requires some cooperation from other parts of the code: since we must allow garbage collection to run during evaluation of terms (e.g., when self-interpreting, the main term never terminates), intermediate values not reachable from the global environment must be pushed onto a special GC stack to prevent them from being erroneously collected.